MnogoByte/celery-graceful-stop/README.md

 2. Also, if `celery` receives yet another `SIGTERM` system signal, it's terminate all tasks by **Cold shutdown** procedure.

 This module provides solution for two cases described above.
-Becouse, it's important to waiting for tasks have been finished in case of long running tasks.
+Because, it's important to waiting for tasks have been finished in case of long running tasks.

 # Installation & Setup